 Moiras is a Hungarian label that’s been reissuing music since the mid-2000’s.
-To understand the music they put out it helps to know that Hungarian rock bands often faced opposition from the government, especially in the 1970’s when the Communist regime cracked down on any rock music with the slightest hint of subversion, leaving the masses with nothing but saccharine pop.
+To fully understand the music they put out it helps to know that Hungarian rock bands often faced opposition from the government, especially in the 1970’s when the Communist regime cracked down on any rock music with the slightest hint of subversion, leaving the masses with nothing but saccharine pop.
 One of the most popular bands in Hungary during this era was literally called Middle of The Road.
 I originally reached out to review a copy of llles’ Goodbye, London.
 They didn’t have any left, but sent me five LP’s and one CD to review instead.
 Pretty nice, right?
 Here’s a little recap of each one, in chronological order.
 At least I think it’s in chronological order.
 The liner notes were in broken English, so it’s pretty hard to get the facts straight.

 Atlas – Just Playin’ Rhythm and Blues